ethen8181/ticket-system/system/system.md

 - **Note:** Once again, you can do a chi-square test on it, but we don't really need a statstical method to see that there are differences in the proportion of tickets that were mailed to each region between these concerts.

 To get the actual numbers of proportion of tickets that were mailed to each region for each concert, we will use the prop.table function, but you probably have to convert the data frame back to a table to use it, and we will also use a mosaic plot to visualize this table.
 For those of you who have never heard of it, it is a plot that is widely used in many marketing departments.
 This chart is used to show proportion of a product market by region, and proportion of region by product.
-- The function the created the mosaic plot is sourced in, to prevent adding too many unneccessary information to the report, for those that are interested and wish to revise it for personal use, it's here at this [link](https://github.com/ethen8181/ticket-system/blob/master/system/mosaic_plot.R)
+- The function the created the mosaic plot is sourced in to prevent adding too many unneccessary information to the report.
+For those that are interested and wish to revise it for personal use, it's here at this [link](https://github.com/ethen8181/ticket-system/blob/master/system/mosaic_plot.R).

 ```r